JG-77/MVC-Tech-Blog/README.md

 ---

-Tech blog is a new app that allows user to create an account, discuss, and interact with other users regarding
+Tech Blog is a new app that allows user to create an account, discuss, and interact with other users regarding technology.
+Once an account is made, users will be able to create their own discussion posts or comment on other users' posts as well.
+Furthermore, users will be able to update or delete their own post with future application updates.
+Using Node.js with additional libraries and packages, this application is able to create a secure and authenticated experience for users so they can blog with peace of mind.

+_Version 2.0_: Next application update will include functionaliity for create, update, and delete a user blog post.

 ## Technologies

+---

+### Node.js/Express

+- Installed Node.js packages and dependencies (Express, MySQL2, Bcrypt, etc.)
+- Set up server.js file with packages to get server running
+- The connection.js file utilizes Sequelize and Dotenv to get database configured
+- The controllers folder has route structure set up with GET and POST methods in

 ## Contact